kimoVoid/ModernBetaCompanion/README.md

   - Rails
   - Dispensers
   - Spawners
-- Some blocks can now be placed anywhere
+- Fences can now be placed anywhere
-  - Fences
-  - Slabs

 ## Known limitations
 Since the mod can only read player names, ping won't be correct.
-This also makes it impossible to show ranks in the player list.ç
+This also makes it impossible to show ranks in the player list.

 ## Credits
 The block fixes were inspired by [AnnoyanceFix](https://modrinth.com/mod/annoyancefix-stationapi-edition) for Babric.